landaudiogo/cc-tutorials-2023/k8s/README.md

 The manifest below contains all the Kubernetes resources we will require to deploy our database.

-- The PersistentVolume creates the physical resources on our node, where the data is persisted.
+- The PersistentVolume creates the physical resources on our node where the data is persisted.
 I.e. the directory `/data/db` on our node will be where the data will be persisted.
 - A PersistentVolumeClaim is a request for a type of resources, with access type and capacity.
 This is the resource that will be associated with our Pod.
 - Similar to the previous exercise, we also create a ConfigMap which will hold our database's configuration variables.
-- Laslty, the Pod references our ConfigMap with the `configmapRef` and the persistentVolumeClaim with the `claimName` attribute.
+- Lastly, the Pod references our ConfigMap with the `configmapRef` and the persistentVolumeClaim with the `claimName` attribute.

 ```yaml